demonemo/MichaelJackson/README.md

-# miichelJackson
+# michaelJackson
-A little infromation on the Michel Jackson
+A little infromation on the Michael Jackson